 The basic figure is a small white circle.
 The final figure is a large white circle.
 The function figure is therefore the diamond, whose function is to enlarge the figure.

 This website is not affiliated with or endorsed by the "IE University" and "The Instituto de Empresa, S.L.".
-We offer guidances, tips and similar practice tests (our products).
+We offer guidances, tips and similar online practice tests (our products).
 For more information about the official IE Admission test, follow this link.